awab-hassan/02-linodeTerraform-DEVOPS/README.md

 ## Overview

-Deployed a full Kubernetes stack on Linode Kubernetes Engine (LKE) entirely through Terraform.
+Deployed a full kubernetes stack on Linode Kubernetes Engine (LKE) entirely through Terraform.
 The project covers cluster provisioning, application deployment (Apache + MongoDB), credential management, and Horizontal Pod Autoscaling — all defined as infrastructure code using the Linode Terraform provider.

 ## Architecture